-Once cancer has formed, part of the cells that compose it could break away from the tumor and introduce themselves into lymphatic vessels or blood vessels and travel to other parts of the body, such as bones, liver, brain, etc. Once they have settled in somewhere, further multiplication and propagation ensues, giving place to what is called metastasis.
+Once cancer has formed, a part of its cells separates from the tumor and enter the blood vessels and travel to other parts of the body, such as bones, liver, and the brain.
+Once they have settled somewhere, they multiply and propagate, causing metastasis.

-The challenge in proper diagnosing lies in the fact that the cells do not always show clear distinction between one type and another, making classification more difficult.
-Therefore, a sample of the tumor is necessary for closer scrutiny.
+Diagnosis is challenging because cells occasionally do not distinguish between one type and another, hindering classification.
+Therefore, a tumor sample is necessary for closer scrutiny.

-The stage classifications of lung cancer depend on how far in the body the cancerous cells have extended.
-Tests such as a CT scan (computerized tomography), Positron Emission Tomography (known as PET), Magnetic Resonance Imaging or a tumor biopsy are more aggressive forms of testing.
+The stage classifications of lung cancer depend on the advancement of cancerous cells through the body.
+Tests such as a CT scan (computerized tomography), Positron Emission Tomography (known as PET), Magnetic Resonance Imaging or a tumor biopsy are aggressive forms of testing.

-There are 4 stages of cancer that are easy to remember: I, II, III and IV.
-Stage I is determined as such at the very beginning stages of cancer and stage IV refers to very advanced cancer, including metastasis.
+Specialists describe four stages of cancer: I, II, III and IV.
+Stage I is determined as such at the very first stages of cancer, and stage IV refers to advanced cancer and metastasis.

 Distinguishing between stages I, II and III depends on the size of the tumor, the degree of influence to the surrounding structures and the condition of the lymphatic ganglia.

-Local treatments are referred to those that target the tumor directly.
-These treatments include surgery, radiotherapy and other techniques called ablation techniques.
-The correct indication of a local treatment is established when it is determined that the tumor is restricted to a specific zone or area.
-It wouldn’t make sense to apply local treatment to a stage of cancer that is generalized (metastasis) and not localized and besides, incorrectly applying local treatment can cause the patient unnecessary harm.
-Sometimes, local treatment is chosen when doctors are interested in controlling symptoms, rather than the disease as a whole.
+On the other hand, local treatments target the tumor directly.
+These include surgery, radiotherapy, and ablation techniques.
+Doctors prescribe local treatment when the tumor is restricted to a specific zone or area.
+It is useless to apply local treatment to metastatic cancer.
+Incorrectly applying local treatment can cause the patient unnecessary harm.
+Sometimes, doctors choose local treatment to control the symptoms, rather than the disease as a whole.

-On occasion, medical specialists combine different treatments to help control the cancer.
-For example, systemic treatment of cancer is indicated after local treatment to reduce the risk that the cancer reproduces.
-In the case of small cell lung cancer, the possibility that cancerous cells have disseminated is so great that, even though the disease might still be localized, doctors need to apply chemotherapy and radiotherapy, leaving surgery as an alternative in rare cases.
-In any case, treatment is always decided in a balanced way by assessing the risk to the patient and the benefits it may contribute.
-Sometimes, the decision to apply one therapy over another are not easy and this is why the opinion of different specialists in the medical field (oncologists, pathologists, radiologists, thoracic surgeons, etc.) are necessary to provide different points of views as far as treatment.
+Occasionally, medical specialists combine different treatments to control cancer.
+For example, they indicate systemic treatment after local treatment to reduce the risk of spreading.
+In the case of small cell lung cancer, the possibility that cancerous cells have disseminated is so high that, even though the disease might still be localized, doctors need to apply chemotherapy and radiotherapy, leaving surgery as an alternative in rare cases.
+In any case, the decision is balanced between the risk to the patient and the benefits it may contribute.
+Sometimes, the decision to apply one therapy over another is difficult. and requires the opinion of different specialists (oncologists, pathologists, radiologists, thoracic surgeons.)to provide different points of view.

-Lung cancer can be cured depending on the stage of the disease and the patient’s general health.
-A combination of chemo and radiation therapy can be applied with the intent of complete eradication of cancer.
-More advanced stages of cancer will necessitate to keep it under control.
-Current technologies and techniques are still being developed to catch lung cancer early on.
+The cure for lung cancer depends on the stage of the disease and the patient’s general health.
+Specialists may try a combination of chemo and radiation therapy to completely eradicate cancer.
+Advanced stages require to keep it under control.
+Current technologies and techniques are still under development to provide early diagnose for lung cancer.

-Even though there are diverse epidemiological factors that can cause the appearance of lung cancer, by far the most important determinant is tobacco/cigarette smoking.
+Even though diverse epidemiological factors cause lung cancer, the most important determinant is tobacco/cigarette smoking.

 How to Avoid Lung Cancer

-The primary responsibility in the prevention of lung cancer lies in every person by simply avoiding smoking or keeping away from those that do smoke, in order to avoid becoming exposed to second-hand contamination.
-While it’s true that lung cancer can also be diagnosed in those that have never smoked, cigarettes dramatically increase the chances of developing cancer.
+Prevention of lung cancer lies in every person. void smoking or stay away from smokers to avoid exposure to second-hand contamination.
+While it is true that lung cancer manifest in those that have never smoked, cigarettes increase the chances of developing cancer.
 However, smoking tobacco is not a pre-requisite of pulmonary cancer.
-The disease can develop depending on each individual’s tendencies at a genetic level as well as their cells ability to repair damage from oxidation despite smoking cessation.
+The disease can develop depending on each individual’s genetic tendencies, as well as their cells’ ability to repair damage from oxidation despite smoking cessation.

 “Lung cancer screening programs are a valuable tool in preventive medicine.
-The data shows that we are seeing benefit and expect as the number of screenings increase, so will the number of early stage cancers diagnosed.”6
+The data shows that we are seeing the benefit and expect as the number of screenings increase, so will the number of early-stage cancers diagnosed.”6

 (3) The Integration of Radiotherapy with Immunotherapy for the Treatment of Non–Small Cell Lung Cancer.
 Ko, E. C., Raben, D. & Formenti, S. C. Clinical Cancer Research.
 2018. http://clincancerres.aacrjournals.org/content/24/23/5792